muratkeremozcan/books/aws/Burning-Monk/Serverless-architectures-aws-2/README.md

 ### API Gateway

-The Amazon API Gateway is a service that you can use to create an API layer between the frontend and backend services.
-The lifecycle management of the API Gateway allows multiple versions of the API to be run at the same time, and it supports multiple release stages such as development, staging, and production.
+The Amazon API Gateway is a service that you can use to create an API layer between the frontend and backend services (an http router).

+Allows multiple versions of the API to be run at the same time, and it supports multiple release stages such as development, staging, and production.
+Supports Authentication, Request Validation, Rate Limiting, Web-sockets, Caching, Monitoring, custom domain names, integrates with web application firewall (WAF).
-API Gateway also comes with useful features like caching and throttling requests.

 The API is defined around resources and methods.
 A resource is a logical entity such as a user or product.
 A method is a combination of an HTTP verb (such as GET, POST, PUT, or DELETE) and the resource path.

 ### Appsync